 Throw a dog party

 Invite other pet parents over for a couple of hours of fun with their dogs, and this might motivate you to set up that backyard playground you’ve been thinking about.

 The first time you throw your pet party maybe do a test run and start with just 1 or 2 other dogs, and make sure they match your pup’s energy level.

 Throw in a nice fleece blanket, a tasty bone, a fun toy, some delicious treats, and let him pull them out by himself.
 That’s all part of the fun!!

-If the weather is cold and your dog isn’t getting out as much as he should, it’s time to visit a friend and have a play date.
+If the weather is cold and your dog isn’t getting out as much as he should, maybe it’s time to visit a friend and have a play date.

 Go on an adventure

-Your dog gets his daily dose(s) of exercise, but just like we get bored seeing and doing the same thing day after day our dogs probably do too.
+Your dog gets his daily dose(s) of exercise, but just like we get bored seeing and doing the same thing day after day, our dogs probably do too.

 After a long day out of the house I’m sure your very comfy couch is calling your name, but wait!

-The best bed ever
+Make the best bed ever

 Adding a fleece blanket or heating pad to your pup’s bed can make it even more cozy and comfortable.

 For dogs struggling with mobility I like the style with 3 raised sides and a low front.
 They can lean against the sides and it’s easy to get in and out of.